jupyter/notebook/README.md

 ### Notebook v7

-The next major version of Notebook will be based on:
+The newest major version of Notebook is based on:

 - JupyterLab components for the frontend
 - Jupyter Server for the Python server